What Retailers Should Know

-Time Vs Cost.
+Time Vs Cost

-Retailers are now expected to be able to sell products in-store, over the phone, online, via smartphone or a tablet device.
-It’s no longer unreasonable for someone from the U.S to want a UK product.
-They must be able to deliver products to the customer’s home, office or nearby store.
+Being able to shop internationally is no longer an anomaly.
+Retailers must be able to deliver products to the customer’s home, office or nearby store.
 If you can’t keep up with the demands, you’ll quickly fall behind.

-The test in international delivery is finding and managing the best options for each location.
-Or at all.
+“The test in international delivery is finding and managing the best options for each location.
+Or at all.”